 Living during the 1950’s in the Society’s enclosed community of 3 Queensborough Terrace, Bayswater, London, Fielding embarked on a career with the Royal Air Force, eventually working as a University lecturer in the East of England, as well as getting married and raising two children.
 Born in Elstead, Surrey, on the 21st of October 1929, he passed over to the other side on the 16th of March 1998 in Shropshire.
 Not much else about his life is currently in the public domain.

 As one of the people described by Knight in “The Flight of the Phoenix,” who figuratively flew forth from the Inner Light, Fielding’s wider esoteric legacy—apart from his limited published works—is likely to remain hidden to the majority of people, at least for the foreseeable future.
 Whether this will change over time remains to be seen.
 However, I suspect that is exactly as he would want it.

-Readers may be interested in the following extract from an erudite article written by Fielding, and published in Quest during 1972.
+Readers may be interested in the following extract from an erudite article written by Fielding in 1972.
 Much of what he says remains fresh and relevant some 42 years later, although I’ve made a very small number of edits for clarity’s sake.
 I hope you enjoy it.